Dog Training facts all dog owners should know.

 Training systems are methods that (dog experts consider) dogs learn but training procedures are the techniques that are used to get the information to the dogs.

 First, the dog owners use one or both systems to train their dogs.
 Second, they choose a training process on how to deliver the training systems to the dog.
-The available training process options are the use of shock collars, treats, brute force, choke chain collars, clickers and few other tools or gadgets, which I don’t recommend and I don’t use when training dogs.
-And third and the most important part that dog owners miss is that they need to continue to follow through the training process.
+The available training process options are the use of shock collars, treats, brute force, choke chain collars, clickers and a few other tools or gadgets, which I don’t recommend and I don’t use when training dogs.
+And third and the most important part that dog owners miss is that they need to continue to follow through with the training process.

 The process of the training is the most important part of this equation for seeing results and changing a dog’s behaviours.